gokulkrishh/gokul-example-chat/README.md

 a simple chat app built on Sails.js and node.js

-install password-hash using nmp install password-hash to run this app
+Install the following using npm to run this app

+install password-hash

+install sails-disk@0.9